 If you normally have an iron stomach, indigestion or heartburn could be a signal that something else is going on.

 If you think you are having a heart attack, you or someone nearby should call emergency services immediately.
-It is unsafe to drive yourself to the hospital during a heart attack, so get a ride or call an ambulance.
+It’s unsafe to drive yourself to the hospital during a heart attack, so call an ambulance.
 While you may feel awake and alert enough to drive, the chest pain could get so severe that you may have trouble breathing or difficulty thinking clearly.

 After you call emergency services